 Another claim to fame is that Nelson is where all the One Rings were forged!
-If you really want to get yourself the real One Ring from the The Lord of the Rings, you will have to go to Jens Hansen on Trafalger Square.
+If you really want to get yourself the real One Ring from The Lord of the Rings, you will have to go to Jens Hansen on Trafalgar Square.

-In true New Zealand style, Nelson has 2 markets per week on Montgomery Square.
+In true New Zealand style, Nelson has two markets per week on Montgomery Square.
 Taste local produce at the Saturday morning market and Monty’s Sunday market!

 There are many gallery and museum options in Nelson.
 Something to be “wowed” by is the WOW World of Wearable Art and Classic Cars Museum.
 The creatively crazy fashion designs are a must-see!
 Plus, the museum has Australasia’s largest private collection of cars from all over the globe.
 Entry is NZ$24.
 Give yourself 1h30min for a visit.